Religious Education

 We feel that at every stage the children in our care should be encouraged to spontaneously express their joy, wonder, awe, concern, thanks, sorrow, sadness, anger, fear and disappointment through prayer.

 Prayer forms an integral part of all assemblies and liturgical celebrations.
-There are moments of quiet reflection or guided meditation throughout every each day.
+There are moments of quiet reflection or guided meditation throughout each day.

-Children are encouraged to compose their own prayers for masses and assemblies.
 Staff and Governors pray together before every meeting, and at the beginning of every term.

 LITURGY AND WORSHIP

 Mass is celebrated in Our Lady of Lourdes Catholic Church on Holy Days of Obligation and on other special occasions involving the whole school.
+During the year, key stage 2 visit the church for Monday Mass on a rotational basis.
+Parents and parishioners are always welcome to attend these services.

-STUDY OF OTHER FAITH TRADITIONS
+OTHER FAITH TRADITIONS

-In the summer term, Key Stage 1 spend one week learning about Islam, and Key Stage 2 learn about Hinduism.
-These weeks are cross-curricular and links are made with other subjects such as art and literacy.
 Year 4 visit the Hindu temple in Neasden and Year 2 visit the Shah Jehan Mosque in Woking.